Ne0n09/cloudflared-remotefalcon/README.md

 The .env file handles the configuration variables and the configure-rf.sh script walks you through setting these variables and applying them.

-__NOTE__ This guide is a work in progress.

-We will start with the Cloudflare configuration.
+We will start with the Cloudflare configuration below.

 ## Cloudflare Configuration
 This configuration will go over the Cloudflare DNS, certificate, and tunnel configuration.